Dreamworld Corroboree: Rainbow Serpent

 The Rainbow Serpent is a tunnel located near The Giant Drop which opened in 2018.
 The tunnel is themed to the rainbow serpent, an immortal being and creating God in Aboriginal Mythology.
 The tunnel has information boards about the rainbow serpent and plays snake noises.

-Vintage Car Adventure
+Vintage Car Adventure (former)

-Vintage Car Adventure is a fixed track car ride with scaled-down Ford Model T cars fixed onto a concrete track with a single guide rail.
-The ride was relocated from its original location due to the placement of Mick Doohan's Motocoaster ride in 2007.
+Vintage Car Adventure was a fixed track car ride with scaled-down Ford Model T cars fixed onto a concrete track with a single guide rail.
+The ride was initially relocated from its original location due to the placement of Mick Doohan's Motocoaster ride in 2007.
 The ride opened in 1981 with the park in the Rivertown area of the park.
 The fourteen replicas cars each seat four people and were purchased for A$12,000 each.
+In 2024, the ride was relocated back to its original location in Rivertown.

 Wildlife exhibits

 Bilby House

 The Bilby House is an exhibit where guests can get up close with the critically endangered bilby marsupial animal.
 The exhibit is specifically designed for bilbies as it is a semi-nocturnal house.
+Also an exhibit for fat-tailed dunnarts.